-Supported by all 14 local authorities in Kent, as well as 24 housing associations, Exchange Locata aims to help public tenants swap homes.
+Supported by many local authorities in Kent, as well as housing associations, Homeswapper aims to help public tenants swap homes.
 You can use its site to find another home you would like to exchange yours for.
 This means your home will be advertised here for other tenants to see.

 When you register you can say what sort of property you are looking for.
 Then you can log in any time and search for possible matches.

 Once you have found a home that you would like to exchange to you must still obtain permission to swap your home and you can do this by filling out a mutual exchange application form [pdf] 4343KB or you can obtain a form by emailing the housing team or by phoning 01233 330688.

 Please note that all applications must be completed and saved as a PDF, using Adobe software that is freely available a function called "Find and Fill" can be used to complete the form.
 Alternatively, if you have a scanner you can print and scan the document to us as a PDF.

 Any forms submitted not in a PDF format will not be accepted.

 When you find a property you are interested in you will need to arrange a viewing, its worthwhile making a note beforehand of things you want to know about, the following questions may help:

 - Schools – where are they?
 Some schools are full and may not accept new children